Real Estate Broker/Designated Broker

 - Licensee must meet the continuing education requirement of 21 hours of Commission approved continuing education which includes the course designated as the current core course at the time of renewal.
 Continuing education certificates are not submitted at the time of renewal; however, the Commission conducts random monthly audits where evidence of completion is required.

 - A license may be renewed up to ninety (90) calendar days after the expiration date by complying with all requirements for renewal and payment of an additional $50 late fee.
 No business may be conducted between license expiration and renewal.

 - A license cannot be renewed after 90 calendar days.
 Applicant must pass the Maine Law exam administered by Pearson VUE with a minimum grade of 75% before submitting a new license application.

-- Renewal reminders are mailed to agency where licensee is affiliated at least 30 days prior to the license expiration date.
+- Renewal reminders are emailed to the email address on file at least 30 days prior to the license expiration date.
 It is the licensee's responsibility to keep the Commission informed of current contact information and to see that the license is renewed absent the renewal application.
 Reminder includes licensee’s access code which, along with license number, is required for online renewal.

 Please Note: By submitting a renewal application in any form by any method, the licensee is certifying that all requirements for renewal have been met prior to submission of the application, including the full continuing education requirement.
 Submission of the renewal application also constitutes certification of the licensee's understanding that the Commission will rely upon the information submitted for issuance of a license and that sanctions may be imposed, including suspension or revocation of the license, if the certification is found to be false.